 (4) During the submission period the chief executive officer must as far as practicable permit the prison officer or the prison officer’s legal representative to inspect the material the subject of a request under subregulation (2).

-[Regulation 32E inserted in Gazette 21 Aug 2015 p.
+[Regulation 32E inserted: Gazette 21 Aug 2015 p.
 3321.]

 32F.
 Chief executive officer’s assessment of prison officer’s submissions